wojdyr/fityk/doc/getstarted.rst

 The :abbr:`CLI (Command Line Interface)` version of the program is all about typing commands.
-From time to time it is also handy to type a command in the :abbr:`GUI (Graphical User Interface)`, that is what the the input box (at the bottom of the window) is for.
-But usually the GUI provides more intuitive, mouse-driven way to perform the same operations -- read the grey boxes below.
+From time to time it is also handy to type a command in the :abbr:`GUI (Graphical User Interface)`, but usually the GUI provides more intuitive, mouse-driven way to perform the same operation -- it is mentioned in the the grey boxes below.

 .. admonition:: In the GUI